Orange-OpenSource/a11y-guidelines/src/en/articles/accessible-name.md

 ## Introduction

-The name of the interface components also called accessible name, is basically the name who will be exposed to assistive technology <abbr>AT</abbr> via the accessibility <abbr>API</abbr>.
-This name is calculated by the browser via an algorithm called [Accessible Name and Description Computation 1.1](https://www.w3.org/TR/accname-1.1/).
+The name of the interface components, also called accessible name, is basically the name that will be exposed to assistive technology <abbr>AT</abbr> via the accessibility <abbr>API</abbr>.
+The browser calculates this name via an algorithm called [Accessible Name and Description Computation 1.1](https://www.w3.org/TR/accname-1.1/).
 In fact, to make it simple, the browser will generate an accessible tree from the <abbr>DOM</abbr> (Document Object Model) in which a large majority of <abbr>HTML</abbr> elements (those with only a presentation purpose, eg `div` and` span` tags do not have utility) need a (accessible) name to be correctly identified by the <abbr>AT</abbr>.

 The accessible name is derived from the content of a tag, attributes of this tag, or an element associated with it.